Click image for full view in new tab

 Fracking

-Fracking, or hydraulic fracturing, is a technique used to extract oil and natural gas from deep underground.
-It involves injecting a high-pressure fluid mixture into rock formations to release trapped resources.
+Fracking, or hydraulic fracturing, is a method used to extract oil and natural gas from deep underground.
+It has expanded energy production but remains controversial.

-Fracking has increased energy production, lowered prices, and reduced dependence on foreign oil.
-It has also created jobs and boosted tax revenue in regions with fracking operations.
+Fracking has increased energy production, lowered fuel costs, and reduced reliance on foreign oil.
+It has also created jobs and economic growth in energy-producing regions.